UPDATED: July 8, 2019.

 You may have heard about Foursquare.
-If you have not, as a small business owner, you very much should.
+If you have not, as a small business owner, you very much should!
 Foursquare is a robust app focusing on providing reviews and recommendations for patrons of local businesses all over the world.
-Marketing on Foursquare can be a worthwhile investment.
+Because it is so popular, marketing on Foursquare can be a worthwhile investment.
 So if you are wondering how to use Foursquare for business, this post is for you!

 Foursquare began as a location-based game app that allowed users to check into places they were visiting, like coffee shops, stores, offices, and parks.
 It gained a solid following and outgrew its basic premise in a matter of years, bringing the founders to the idea of splitting the app into two.

 Foursquare in its current form focuses on local business listings and user reviews of them (“tips”).
 Swarm, Foursquare’s sister app, is dedicated entirely to the game of check-ins and sharing them with friends.